rishab-suresh/VinylSpotify/README.md

 2. Give your app a name and description.
 3. Once created, go to the app's **Settings**.
 4. Copy your **Client ID**.
 5. In the settings, you must add your **Redirect URIs**.
-You will need one for local development and another for your deployed site.
+The URI must exactly match the URL you use to run your app locally.
-    -   For **local development**, add this exact URI: `http://127.0.0.1:3000/`
+    -   **Important for local development:** Your browser can use either `http://localhost:3000/` or `http://127.0.0.1:3000/`.
+To be safe, it's best to **add both** of these to your list of allowed Redirect URIs in the Spotify Developer Dashboard.
     -   For your **deployed site** (e.g., on Vercel), add its public URL, for example: `https://your-app-name.vercel.app/`

 ### 2. Environment Variables